Learn About Us

 Learn about our missionsWhose Boy Are You?

-The old man looked across the table at Dr. Craddock and said, ‘Those were the most important words anybody ever said to me, and I’ve never forgotten them.’
-With that, he smiled shook hands, and moved on to another.
-As he walked away, Craddock, a native Tennessean himself, remembered from his studies of Tennessee history that on two occasions the people of Tennessee had elected to the office of governor men who had been born out of wedlock.
-One of them was a man named Ben Hooper” (adapted from a sermon “Is It Well with Your Family?” by Fred Craddock).
+The old man looked across the table at Fred Craddock and said, “Those were the most important words anybody ever said to me, and I’ve never forgotten them.”
+With that, he smiled, shook hands with Craddock and his wife, and moved on to another table to greet old friends.
+As he walked away, Craddock – a native Tennessean himself – remembered from his studies of Tennessee history that on two occasions the people of Tennessee had elected to the office of governor men who had been born out of wedlock.
+One of them was a man named Ben Hooper. (adapted from the sermon by Fred Craddock “Is It Well With Your Family?”).